-- Include a map of the property clearly showing the covenanted area and ecologically sensitive areas, as well as connectivity to biodiversity corridors on and adjacent to the site. - Ensure definitions (such as "sight lines", "alteration plans") are clear and will stand the test of time.
-Include or refer to standards, such as subdivision standards developed by the health authorities or local governments, if necessary.
+Include a map of the property clearly showing the covenanted area and ecologically sensitive areas, as well as connectivity to biodiversity corridors on and adjacent to the site.

 59 The Salt Spring Island Conservancy successfully carried out such a procedure to acquire a 130-hectare nature reserve in 2011.